QuiiBz/niftycss/site/docs/getting-started/installation.md

 Not yet supported.

 ## Using with X
-We have guides about how to use Nifty with populars frameworks and technologies.
+We have guides about how to use Nifty with popular frameworks and technologies.

-The logic is roughly the same for each frameworks, so you can easily integrate Nifty with any other framework or library.
+The logic is roughly the same for each framework, so you can easily integrate Nifty with any other framework or library.

 ### Frameworks
 - [NextJS](/docs/guides/nextjs) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ([Example code](https://github.com/QuiiBz/niftycss/tree/main/examples/nextjs))